 The village is easily accessible off I-71 just north of I-275 surrounding Cincinnati’s northern suburbs.
 St. Rt.
 150 (Grandin Road) runs through the unincorporated area.

 Kings Mills is best known for its recreation options.
-World famous Kings Island Amusement Park located here hosts one of the world’s best-known roller coasters.
-The Beach Water Park, and the recently opened Great Wolf Lodge Indoor Water Park offer the thrill of splash parks.
+World-famous Kings Island Amusement Park is located here and hosts one of the world’s best-known roller coasters.
+The Beach Water Park and Great Wolf Lodge Indoor Water Park offer the thrill of splash parks.
 Outdoor enthusiasts enjoy the historic Ft.
 Ancient, Caesars Creek State Park, both the Little Miami and Lebanon Trails.
-Those following pro sports can choose to watch professional tennis and volleyball tournaments nearby, or catch the motor sports at the Lebanon Raceway.
+Those following pro sports can choose to watch professional tennis and volleyball tournaments nearby, or catch a horse race at Miami Valley Gaming.